niyati2705/SnapCanvas/README.md

 # SnapCanvas
 SnapCanvas is an interactive web application that allows users to capture images, record videos, apply filters to images, and view and manage their media in a gallery format.
-The application is built using HTML, CSS, and JavaScript.
+Additionally users can also upload their images to edit and further download them.

 # Link
 <a href="https://niyati2705.github.io/SnapCanvas/" alt="Link">Click here to check it out!</a>